supersimple/papa-hassan/README.md

 ## Todo:

 - Create an account
+- Can first name last name or email be nil?
 - Request a visit
 - Validate email uniqueness
 - Do we want to validate / save whether a user is a member or a papa pal?